fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_020.md

 never get good enough to do it professionally.
 That may not be your goal so just set your expectations correctly.

-## Is It a Red Flag If a Candidate Lacks Specific Experiences?
+## Is It A Red Flag If A Candidate Lacks Specific Experiences?

 It depends on the experiences.
 There are certainly experiences that are one off in your career and that most of us have never